132 Comments

 Eric m

-Sheffield, PA · a month ago
+Sheffield, PA · 3 months ago

 2171 in the Marine Corps.
 We kept nail polish in our toolbox for the same reason